microsoft/PartnerResources/_docs/Security/Information & Data Protection.md

 # Information & Data Protection Readiness Resources
 Below you will find content to assist in upskilling on Information and Data Protection.
 Content is organized by increasing levels of complexity (Fundamentals, Associate).

+See our [Microsoft Security Academy](https://microsoft.github.io/PartnerResources/skilling/microsoft-security-academy) for video sessions, demonstrations, learning paths, certifications, and other related materials created and delivered by seasoned architects across the Global Partner Solutions (GPS) security-aligned team and beyond, who are experts in their respective fields.

 ## Fundamentals
 * [Azure Information Protection (AIP) Documentation - Microsoft Docs](https://learn.microsoft.com/en-us/azure/information-protection/)